jhallen/FPGA-notes/README.md

 [FPGA-TN-02081](https://www.latticesemi.com/view_document?document_id=52781)

 The manual is totally incomplete.
-In addition, the signal names don't match the IP catalog names or the MIXEL signal names.
+In addition, the signal names don't match the IP catalog wrapper names or the MIXEL signal names.
 Maybe this is due to licensing issues with MIXEL or maybe they are encouraging you to use the non-free Lattice IP.

 4. The generated wrapper exposes only a fraction of the MIXEL core's